 According to My Medical News Daily, a recent Gallup poll has shown that the healthy eating habits of America have greatly decreased since last year.

 The poll results were concluded from the responses of about 1000 adults each day.
-It found that the percentage of Americans who diligently ate at least five servings of fruits or vegetables at least four days in a week in May of this year has declined to 55.9%, from the previous 57.8% found last year.
+It found that the percentage of Americans who diligently ate at least five servings of fruits or vegetables at least four days in a week in May 2011 has declined to 55.9%, from the previous 57.8% found last year.
 The largest drop in produce consumption was found in the Hispanic, young adult, senior, and female population.

 There was also a drop in the percentage of people who claimed “eating healthy all day yesterday.”
 The number fell from the previous 68.2% down to 66.2%.
 To put this in perspective, this 2% difference means that about 4.5 million American adults are eating less healthy than last year.